 Newborn Hearing Screening

-The scope of this page is hearing screening for children ages 0-6 months of age.
-Newborn hearing screening is but one part of a comprehensive Early Hearing Detection and Intervention (EHDI) program of service.
+The scope of this page is hearing screening for infants aged birth to 6 months.
+Newborn hearing screening is one part of a comprehensive Early Hearing Detection and Intervention (EHDI) program of service.

 Newborn hearing screening is the standard of care in hospitals nationwide.
 The primary purpose of newborn hearing screening is to identify newborns who are likely to have hearing loss and who require further evaluation.
-A secondary objective is to identify newborns with medical conditions that can cause late-onset hearing loss and to establish a plan for continued monitoring of their hearing status (Joint Committee on Infant Hearing [JCIH], 2007).
-The EHDI guidelines include hearing screening completion by 1 month of age, diagnosis of any hearing loss by 3 months of age, hearing aid selection and fitting within 1 month of confirmation of hearing loss if parents choose that option, and entry into early intervention (EI) services by 6 months of age.
+A secondary objective is to identify newborns with medical conditions that can cause late-onset hearing loss and establish a plan for continued monitoring of their hearing status (Joint Committee on Infant Hearing [JCIH], 2019).
+Benchmarks recommended by EHDI programs include hearing screening completion by 1 month of age, audiological diagnosis of any hearing loss by 3 months of age, hearing aid selection and fitting within 1 month of confirmation of hearing loss if parents/guardians choose that option, and entry into early intervention services by 6 months of age.
+States meeting the 1–3–6-month benchmarks should strive to meet a 1–2–3-month timeline, including hearing screening by 1 month of age, audiological diagnosis of any hearing loss by 2 months of age, and enrollment in early intervention by 3 months of age (JCIH, 2019).
+See the JCIH Year 2019 Position Statement and the ASHA Practice Portal page on Early Intervention for more information.

-In 2014, 96.1% of babies born in the United States had their hearing screened before 1 month of age (Centers for Disease Control and Prevention [CDC], 2016), and 6,163 infants were diagnosed with permanent hearing loss.
+In 2020, 97.2% of babies born in the United States had their hearing screened before 1 month of age (Centers for Disease Control and Prevention, 2023), and 6,291 infants were diagnosed with permanent hearing loss.

-Screening programs target permanent childhood hearing loss (PCHL) irrespective of type.
-However, some protocols are more effective at identifying types and degrees of hearing loss within different populations (i.e., well-baby nursery or neonatal intensive care unit [NICU]).
+Screening programs target permanent childhood hearing loss irrespective of type.
+However, some protocols are more effective at identifying types and degrees of hearing loss within different populations (i.e., well-baby nursery or neonatal intensive care unit).

-Passing a screening does not mean that a child has normal hearing across the frequency range.
-Because minimal and frequency-specific hearing losses are not targeted by newborn hearing screening programs, newborns with these losses may pass a hearing screening.
-Because these losses have the potential to interfere with the speech, language, and psychoeducational development of children (Yoshinaga-Itano, DeConde Johnson, Carpenter, & Stredler-Brown, 2008), monitoring of hearing, speech, and language milestones throughout childhood is essential.
+Passing a screening does not mean that a child has typical hearing across the frequency range.
+Minimal and frequency-specific hearing losses are not targeted by newborn hearing screening programs.
+Current screening technology is effective in identifying hearing thresholds of 35–40 dB HL and greater (Norton et al., 2000) and may fail to identify mildly elevated hearing thresholds (JCIH, 2019).
+Therefore, newborns with mild hearing loss may pass a hearing screening.
+Because mild hearing loss has the potential to interfere with the speech, language, and psychoeducational development of children (Yoshinaga-Itano et al., 2008), monitoring of hearing, speech, and language milestones throughout childhood is essential.

 Roles and Responsibilities